DreamHost vs SiteGround WordPress Hosting Comparison – Is It Worth Paying Extra?

 Load Time Testing

-To find out which host is the fastest, I created two WordPress websites on the DreamHost Shared Ultimate plan and two on the entry-level SiteGround StartUp shared plan.
+To find out which host was the fastest, I created two WordPress websites on the DreamHost Shared Ultimate plan and two on the entry-level SiteGround StartUp shared plan.

 If you want to know more about the differences between the SiteGround shared plans, including the differences in performance, you can check out our StartUp vs GoGeek SiteGround comparison.